Tornado records: Most tornadoes in a single 24-hour period

-The 2011 Super Outbreak was the largest tornado outbreak spawned by a single weather system in recorded history; it produced 360 tornadoes from April 25–28, with 216 of those in a single 24-hour period on April 27 from midnight to midnight CDT, fifteen of which were violent EF4–EF5 tornadoes.
-348 deaths occurred in that outbreak, of which 324 were tornado related.
-The outbreak largely contributed to the record for most tornadoes in the month of April with 773 tornadoes, almost triple the prior record (267 in April 1974).
+The 2011 Super Outbreak was the largest tornado outbreak spawned by a single weather system in recorded history; it produced 367 tornadoes from April 25–28, with 223 of those in a single 24-hour period on April 27 from midnight to midnight CDT, fifteen of which were violent EF4–EF5 tornadoes.
+348 deaths occurred in that outbreak, of which 324 were tornado-related.
+The outbreak largely contributed to the record for most tornadoes in April with 780 tornadoes, almost triple the prior record (267 in April 1974).
 The overall record for a single month was 542 in May 2003, which was also broken.

-The infamous 1974 Super Outbreak of April 3–4, 1974, which spawned 148 confirmed tornadoes across eastern North America, held the record for the most prolific tornado outbreak in terms of overall tornadoes for many years, and still holds the record for most violent, long-track tornadoes (7 F5 and 23 F4 tornadoes).
-More significant tornadoes occurred within 24 hours than any other day on tornado record.
-Due to a secular trend in tornado reporting, the 2011 and 1974 tornado counts are not directly comparable.
+The infamous 1974 Super Outbreak of April 3–4, 1974, which spawned 148 confirmed tornadoes across eastern North America, held the record for the most prolific tornado outbreak in terms of overall tornadoes for many years, and as of October 2025, it still holds the record for most violent, long-track tornadoes (7 F5 and 23 F4 tornadoes).
+More significant tornadoes occurred within 24 hours than any other day on record.
+Due to advancements in technology allowing for more accuracy in tornado reporting, the 2011 and 1974 tornado counts are not directly comparable.

 Most violent tornadoes (F4/EF4 and F5/EF5) in an outbreak

 Longest continuous outbreak and largest autumnal outbreak

 Most tornado outbreaks in North America occur in the spring, but there is a secondary peak of tornado activity in the fall.
-It is historically less consistent from year to year but can include exceptionally large and/or intense outbreaks.
+It is historically less consistent from year to year but can include exceptionally large or intense outbreaks.
 In 1992, an estimated 95 tornadoes broke out in a record 41 hours of continuous tornado activity from November 21 to 23.
 This is also among the largest-known outbreaks in areal expanse.
 Many other very large outbreaks have occurred in autumn, especially in October and November, such as the 2002 Veterans Day weekend outbreak, in which 83 tornadoes occurred from November 9 to 11, and November 17, 2013, when 73 tornadoes were produced in 11 hours.

 Greatest number of tornadoes spawned from a hurricane

-The greatest number of tornadoes spawned from a hurricane is 120 from Hurricane Ivan in September 2004, followed by Hurricane Beulah with 115 in September 1967 and 103 from Hurricane Frances in September 2004 (a couple weeks before Ivan).
+The greatest number of tornadoes spawned from a hurricane is 120 from Hurricane Ivan in September 2004, followed by Hurricane Beulah with 115 in September 1967, and 103 from Hurricane Frances in September 2004 (a couple weeks before Ivan).
 Hurricanes prior to the 1990s, when tornado records were more sparse, perhaps produced more tornadoes than were officially documented.